eic/epic-prod/docs/RECO/25.06.1/index.md

             18x275 , Sub-directory or File Count:4
                 minQ2=1 , Sub-directory or File Count:1
                 minQ2=10 , Sub-directory or File Count:1
-                minQ2=1000 , Sub-directory or File Count:1
             5x41 , Sub-directory or File Count:3
-                minQ2=10 , Sub-directory or File Count:1
-                minQ2=100 , Sub-directory or File Count:2
     EXCLUSIVE , Sub-directory or File Count:8
         DEMP , Sub-directory or File Count:2
             DEMPgen-1.2.2 , Sub-directory or File Count:3